Chukzimmani/projects/README.md

 The following libraries were used in this project:

-- `beautifulsoup`: For web scraping character names.
+- `selenium`: For web scraping character names.
 - `pandas`: For data manipulation and cleaning.
 - `spacy`: For natural language processing and extracting relationships.
 - `matplotlib`: For generating visualizations.